 and $t^2_m(F)$ the integer which satisfies

 where $a_m(F)$ is $0$ except possibly when both $m \equiv 3$ (mod $4$) and $r_1(F) >0$ in which case it is an integer satisfying $0\le a_m(F) < r_1(F)$. \end{theorem}

-\begin{remark} The main result of Burgos Gil's book \cite{Bur02} implies that the $m$-th Borel regulator of $F$ is equal to $2^{d_m(F)}\cdot R_m(F)$ and so (\ref{zeta form}) leads directly to a more precise form of the conjectural formula for $\zeta^*_F(1-m)$ in terms of Borel's regulator that is given by Lichtenbaum in \cite{lichtenbaum}. \end{remark}
+\begin{remark} (i) The main result of Burgos Gil's book \cite{Bur02} implies that the $m$-th Borel regulator of~$F$ is equal to $2^{d_m(F)}\cdot R_m(F)$.
+So (\ref{zeta form}) leads directly to a more precise form of the conjectural formula for $\zeta^*_F(1-m)$ in terms of Borel's regulator that is given by Lichtenbaum in \cite{lichtenbaum}.

-\begin{remark} The proof of Lemma \ref{second}(ii) below gives a closed formula for the integer $a_m(F)$ that occurs in Theorem \ref{main result} (and see also Remark \ref{last remark} in this regard).
-In \cite[Th.
-4.5]{lev89} Levine shows that ${\rm c}^{\rm S}_{F,2,1}$, and hence also ${\rm c}^{\rm S}_{F,2,1,{\tf}}$, is surjective so that $t^2_2(F)=0$.
-In general, it is important for the sort of numerical computations that we make subsequently to give an explicit upper bound on $t_m^2(F)$, and hence also on $t_m(F)$, and such a bound follows directly from Theorem \ref{upper bound prop} below.\end{remark}
+(ii) The proof of Lemma \ref{second}(ii) below gives a closed formula for the integer~$a_m(F)$ in Theorem~\ref{main result} (also see Remark \ref{last remark} in this regard).
+In addition, in \cite[Th.~4.5]{lev89} Levine shows that~${\rm c}^{\rm S}_{F,2,1}$, and hence also ${\rm c}^{\rm S}_{F,2,1,{\tf}}$, is surjective.
+It follows that $t^2_2(F)=0$, so that the exponent of $2$ in (\ref{zeta form}) is completely explicit in the case $m=2$.
+However, in order to make the kind of numerical computations we perform in Section~\ref{second app section} for~$ m > 2 $, it is important to have an explicit upper bound on $t_m^2(F)$, and such a bound follows directly from Theorem \ref{upper bound prop} below.

-\begin{remark} Up to sign and an undetermined power of $2$, the result of Theorem \ref{main result} is proved by Huber and Kings in \cite[Th.
-1.4.1]{hk} under the assumption that ${\rm c}^{\rm S}_{F,m,j,p}$ is bijective for all odd primes $p$, as is conjectured by Quillen and Lichtenbaum.
+(iii) Up to sign and an unknown power of $2$, Theorem \ref{main result} is proved by Huber and Kings in \cite[Th.~1.4.1]{hk} under the assumption that ${\rm c}^{\rm S}_{F,m,j,p}$ is bijective for all odd primes $p$, as conjectured by Quillen and Lichtenbaum.